shoumik77/shoumik77/README.md

 # Hi, I'm Shoumik Bisoi

 I'm a **Computer Science student at Virginia Tech (Class of 2027)** interested in building software at the intersection of **systems, data, and real-world user experiences**.
-Outside of software engineering, I'm a DJ and music producer, which has pushed me toward building tools for music and audio.

 ## What I'm Working On